KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Experimental Setup

 \subsection{Platform and Workloads}

-\cparagraph{Evaluation platform.} We evaluate our approach on the NVIDIA Jetson Orin AGX~\cite{orin} embedded AI platform with a 12-core Cortex-A78 CPU at 1.3 GHz, an NVIDIA Ampere GPU with 2048 CUDA cores and 64 GB of RAM.
+\cparagraph{Evaluation platform.} We evaluate our approach on the NVIDIA Jetson Orin AGX~\cite{orin} embedded platform with a 12-core Cortex-A78 CPU at 1.3 GHz, an Ampere GPU with 2048 CUDA cores and 64 GB of unified RAM.
 We apply \SystemName to two widely used disk types on mobile and embedded systems: NVMe (I/O bandwidth 1.8~GB/s) and eMMC (I/O bandwidth 250~MB/s).
-The system runs JetPack-6.2 with Linux kernel 5.15.148-tegra, CUDA 12.6 and PyTorch 2.7.
+The system runs JetPack-6.2 with Linux kernel 5.15.148-tegra, CUDA 12.6 and PyTorch 2.7. \DesignName is designed for scenarios with a tight memory budget.
+However, as some competing baselines require considerable memory, we leverage the 64 GB of RAM available on the platform to ensure that all methods can be evaluated fairly.
+Sec.~\ref{subsec:eval_methodology} reports the actual KV-cache memory used in each experimental setting.

-\cparagraph{Language models.} We evaluate \DesignName on both text-to-text generation and video understanding tasks using eight LM models of varying sizes.
-For text-to-text generation, we use LLaMA-3.1-8B-Instruct (LLaMA3-8B), LLaMA-3.2-3B-Instruct (LLaMA3-3B)~\cite{dubey2024llama}, and Qwen3~\cite{yang2025qwen3} models (4B, 8B, 14B).
+\cparagraph{Language models.} We evaluate \DesignName on both text and video understanding tasks using eight LMs of varying sizes.
+For text tasks, we use LLaMA-3.1-8B-Instruct (LLaMA3-8B), LLaMA-3.2-3B-Instruct (LLaMA3-3B)~\cite{dubey2024llama}, and Qwen3~\cite{yang2025qwen3} models (4B, 8B, 14B).
+We enable the thinking mode of Qwen3 to evaluate it on CoT reasoning scenarios.
 For video understanding, we select Qwen2.5-VL-3B, 7B~\cite{bai2025qwen2} and InternVL3-14B~\cite{zhu2025internvl3}.

-\cparagraph{Datasets.} We test on long-context tasks using all English tasks from LongBench~\cite{bai2023longbench}, Needle-in-a-Haystack (NIAH)~\cite{kamradt2023needle}, and eight tasks from RULER~\cite{hsieh2024ruler}.
+\cparagraph{Tasks.} We test on long-context tasks using all English tasks from LongBench~\cite{bai2023longbench}, Needle-in-a-Haystack (NIAH)~\cite{kamradt2023needle}, and eight tasks from RULER~\cite{hsieh2024ruler}.
 Test context length is fixed at 32K for RULER, and ranges from 4K to 32K for LongBench and NIAH.
 For video understanding, we use open-ended generation tasks from MLVU~\cite{zhou2025mlvu}, including Sub-Scene Captioning (SSC) and Video Summarization (VS), with context lengths of 22K--32K per video.